-This dairy-free hot chocolate recipe is a delicious and healthy way to warm up this winter.
-Made with cacao powder, almond milk and sweetened with maple syrup, this hot beverage is perfectly rich and decadent, but nutrient-rich and lower in calories and sugar than the classic version.
-This healthy hot chocolate will definitely warm your body and soul! {Vegan, dairy-free, & gluten-free}
+This dark chocolate hot chocolate recipe is a delicious and healthier way to warm up throughout the winter months!
+Made with cacao powder, dark chocolate chips, almond milk and sweetened with maple syrup, this hot beverage is perfectly decadent, but nutrient-rich and lower in calories and sugar than most hot chocolate recipes.
+It will definitely warm your body and soul! {Vegan, dairy-free, & gluten-free}

 Table of Contents

-- Milk: This recipe is made with unsweetened almond milk, which provides a slightly nutty and creamy taste, while making this recipe naturally dairy-free.
-You can use other plant-based milk alternatives such a coconut milk or dairy milk if you prefer.
+- Milk: This recipe is made with unsweetened almond milk, which provides a slightly nutty and creamy taste.
+If allergic to tree nuts, use soy milk or coconut milk.
+Regular dairy milk works well, too!

-- Raw cacao powder: Cacao powder is a nutritious way to get that rich chocolatey flavour.
-It’s less processed and full vitamins, minerals and antioxidants (AKA lots of goodness)!
-Be sure to look for one with no added flavours or sweeteners.
+- Raw cacao powder: Cacao powder is a nutritious way to get that rich chocolaty flavor.
+It’s less processed and full of vitamins, minerals and antioxidants (AKA lots of goodness)!
+Be sure to look for one with no added flavors or sweeteners.
 It can be easily confused with cocoa powder.

-- Maple syrup: To sweeten the drink.
+- Pure maple syrup: To sweeten the hot cacao drink.
 Adjust amount according to personal taste preferences.
-You can also use honey if you don’t require a vegan option.
+Honey works, too!

-- Salt: A little salt really helps to bring out the flavours of the chocolate, and is highly recommended for a richer taste!
+- Salt: A pinch of salt really helps to bring out the flavors of the chocolate, and is highly recommended for a richer taste!

-- Chocolate chips: Dark chocolate chips help to thicken and flavour the drink to make it even more rich and creamy!
-Check the label to ensure that the chocolate chips are dairy-free if you prefer to keep this beverage a dairy-free option.
+- Chocolate chips: Dark chocolate chips help to thicken and flavor the drink to make it even more rich and creamy!
+Check the label to ensure that the chocolate chips are dairy-free if needed.

-- Vanilla extract: For sweetness and flavour.
+- Vanilla extract: A splash of vanilla extract adds extra sweetness and flavor.
 Where possible, use pure rather than imitation.

 - Add almond milk, cacao powder, maple syrup and salt to a medium saucepan and whisk until smooth.